Free College Starts Here. Do you qualify? Click here

 • 3

-This course provides students with the knowledge of factors that govern and influence the production of radiographic images and assuring consistency in the production of quality images.
-Topics include factors that influence exposure, contrast and radiographic quality as well as quality assurance, image receptors, intensifying screens, processing procedures, artifacts, and state and federal regulations.
+This course provides students with the knowledge of factors that govern and influence the production of digital radiographic images.
+Topics include factors that influence receptor exposure, resolution, and distortion, as well as digital image acquisition (radiographic and fluoroscopic) and quality assurance.
+Upon completion of the course students will be able to describe the image acquisition process and the factors which contribute to producing quality digital images.

 Prerequisites: RAD 111, RAD 112, RAD 113, RAD 114, RAD 122, RAD 124, RAD 125 ENG 101, IDS 167, MAT 103, BIO 111, BIO 131, BIO 132.